xark-argo/argo/README.md

 ## Prerequisites about hardware 🐳

+> When using LLM api calls, be free to download Argo.
+>
-> Before installing Argo, make sure your machine meets the following minimum system requirements:
+> When running LLM locally, make sure your machine meets the following minimum system requirements:
 >
 >- CPU >= 2 Core
 >- RAM >= 16 GB